NicoJuicy/LearnML/README.md

 # LearnML

+If you are like me and try to follow the principles of DRY, KISS, and Occam’s Razor then this repo is for you!

+In short, the best model that fits your data is usually the best.

+As an AI/ML engineer, be willing to settle for “good enough” rather than trying to find the “best” model/approach.

 This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence and Machine Learning.

-This is a work in progress (just getting started) so there is still a lot missing.
+This is a work in progress (just getting started), so there is still a lot missing and the content is changing.

 [How to Learn AI/ML](./how_to_learn.md)